octokit/octokit.objc/README.md

     }];
 ```

-_(You can also choose [receive the client on the main
+_(You can also choose to [receive the client on the main
 thread](#receiving-results-on-the-main-thread), just like with any other
 request.)_